-MAT 043 Quantitative Literacy Supp 1 2 0 2 Prerequisites: None Co-requisites: MAT 143
+MAT 043 Quantitative Literacy Supp 1 2 0 2

 This course provides an opportunity to customize foundational math content specific to Quantitative Literacy.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
 Upon completion, students should be able to build a stronger foundation for success in Quantitative Literacy by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
-College Transfer: N/A

-MAT 052 - Statistical Methods I Supp 1 2 0 2 Prerequisites: None Co-requisites: MAT 152
+MAT 052 - Statistical Methods I Supp 1 2 0 2

 This course provides an opportunity to customize foundational math content specific to Statistical Methods I. Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
 Upon completion, students should be able to build a stronger foundation for success in Statistical Methods I by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
-College Transfer: N/A

-MAT 071 Precalculus Algebra Supp 0 4 0 2 Prerequisites: None Co-requisites: MAT 171
+MAT 071 Precalculus Algebra Supp 0 4 0 2

 This course provides an opportunity to customize foundational math content specific to Precalculus Algebra.
 Topics include developing the academic habits, learning strategies, social skills, and growth mindset necessary to be successful in mathematics.
 Upon completion, students should be able to build a stronger foundation for success in Precalculus Algebra by obtaining skills through a variety of instructional strategies with emphasis placed on the most essential prerequisite knowledge.
-College Transfer: N/A